-- 165. Minn.
-R. 7849.0120(A)(4) requires consideration of "the ability of current facilities and planned facilities not requiring Certificates of Need to meet the future demand." - 166.
-This sub-factor relates, in part, to Minn.
+165. Minn.
+R. 7849.0120(A)(4) requires consideration of "the ability of current facilities and planned facilities not requiring Certificates of Need to meet the future demand."

+166. This sub-factor relates, in part, to Minn.
 Stat. § 216B.243, subd.
-3(6), which requires the Commission, in assessing need, to consider "possible alternatives for satisfying the energy demand or transmission needs including but not limited to potential for increased efficiency and upgrading of existing energy generation and transmission facilities, load-management programs, and distributed generation." - 167.
-Minn.
+3(6), which requires the Commission, in assessing need, to consider "possible alternatives for satisfying the energy demand or transmission needs including but not limited to potential for increased efficiency and upgrading of existing energy generation and transmission facilities, load-management programs, and distributed generation."

+167. Minn.
 R. 7849.0340 requires data for the alternative of "no facility," including a discussion of the impact of this alternative on the applicant's generation and transmission facilities, system and operations.
-As an independent power producer ("IPP"), Applicant does not have a system, nor does it have other generation or transmission facilities in Minnesota.
-The Commission granted Applicant an exemption from Minn.
-R. 7849.0340.
-202 - 168.
-Further, existing facilities and other non-build alternatives are not available to meet future demand.
+As an independent power producer ("IPP"), Applicant does not have a system, nor does it have other generation or transmission facilities in Minnesota.200 The Commission granted Applicant an exemption from Minn.
+R. 7849.0340.201

+168. Further, existing facilities and other non-build alternatives are not available to meet future demand.
 The Project is designed to increase the amount of energy available for purchase on the wholesale market that will satisfy clean energy standards.
-Not building the facility would result in no increase in renewable energy and, in turn, no opportunity for utilities to purchase the Project's output to satisfy clean energy standards and goals. - 169.
-The primary alternatives to the proposed Project are purchases from renewable facilities outside Minnesota or construction of renewable facilities in Minnesota that are small enough not to require certificates of need (less than 50 MW).
+Not building the facility would result in no increase in renewable energy and, in turn, no opportunity for utilities to purchase the Project's output to satisfy clean energy standards and goals.202

+169. The primary alternatives to the proposed Project are purchases from renewable facilities outside Minnesota or construction of renewable facilities in Minnesota that are small enough not to require certificates of need (less than 50 MW).
 As an IPP, Byron Solar is a producer or seller, rather than purchaser, of electric generation.
 A renewable facility of less than 50 MW would not contribute as substantial an amount of renewable energy towards the Minnesota RES or towards a utility's need for additional solar resources and would not benefit as much from economies of scale as the proposed Project.
 In addition, as an IPP Byron Solar has the incentive to site generation in an economically efficient manner inside or outside Minnesota.
-Further, the DER noted that any party wishing to do so may propose an alternative to the
+Further, the DER noted that any party wishing to do so may propose an alternative to the proposed Project, but no party has filed such a proposal in this proceeding.
+The DER concluded that current and planned facilities not requiring a CN have not been demonstrated to be more reasonable than the proposed Project, and the record supports this conclusion.203

-&lt;sup>199 Ex.
-106 at 18-19 (CN Application); Ex.
-403 at 15 (DER Comments - Merits of CN Application).
+- 170. The Applicant has satisfied Minn.
+R. 7849.0120(A)(4). - 5.
+The Effect of the Proposed Facility, or a Suitable Modification Thereof, in Making Efficient Use of Resources

-&lt;sup>200 Ex.
+201 Ex.
 301 (Order Approving Notice Plan, Approving Exemption Requests, and Granting Variances).